yaboijersh/portainer_installers/README.md

 Run the docker command first to install docker then you can run portainer afterwards to isntaller portainer.
 Listen to Docker install script and either reboot or logg off for changes to take effect.

-After the install Portainer can be found on port 9000 not 9001 as stated in documentation.
+After the install Portainer can be found on port 9001 as stated in documentation.
 After you're able to load the webpage you can follow the documentaiton down to a T.

 ```
 chmod +x portainer_update